adriancorrendo/metrica/paper.md

 # Acknowledgements

-Authors gratefully acknowledge the financial support by the Feed the Future Innovation Lab for Collaborative Research on Sustainable Intensification (SIIL) at Kansas State University through funding United States Agency for International Development (USAID) under the Cooperative Agreement (Grant number AID-OAA-L-14-00006).
+Authors gratefully acknowledge the financial support from the Feed the Future Innovation Lab for Collaborative Research on Sustainable Intensification (SIIL) at Kansas State University through funding United States Agency for International Development (USAID) under the Cooperative Agreement (Grant number AID-OAA-L-14-00006).

 # References